jon-heard/obsidian-inline-scripts/README.md

 8. If the new shortcut doesn't work and it's not clear why, then the javascript console can help you.
     1. Type ctrl-shift-i to open the console.
     2. Review the console contents for a clue as to what is going wrong with the shortcut.
-    3. Try typing out the shortcut while the console is open to see if an error message shows up.
+    3. Try typing out the shortcut while the console is open to see if an error is generated.
 You can review the error message to help discover what's wrong.

 ## HOW-TO: Create a new text-entry shortcut file
 This HOW-TO assumes that you have read and understood `HOW-TO: Define a new text-entry shortcut`, and are at least aware that `HOW-TO: Add a text-entry shortcut file to a vault` shows how to setup an existing shortcut file.

 A shortcut file contains multiple shortcuts.
 Each shortcut contains a Test string and an Expansion string.
-A shortcut file will typically bundle collections of shortcuts that work toward a common goal, such as particular functionality (saving & loading) or particular systems (Mythic RPG system).
+A shortcut file will typically bundle collections of shortcuts that work toward a common goal, such as particular functionality (saving & loading) or particular systems (the Mythic RPG system).

 Here is a minimal example of a shortcut file's contents:
 > ~~<br/>